-The Faraday Institution awarded a total of £2 million to three UK-based consortia in July 2019 to develop battery-focused characterisation and analytical techniques to provide UK battery researchers with world-leading tools to accelerate the development of their understanding of battery materials and enable scientific breakthroughs that will ultimately improve the performance of electric vehicles (EVs).
+Battery-focused characterisation and analytical techniques to provide UK battery researchers with world-leading tools to accelerate the development of their understanding of battery materials and enable scientific breakthroughs that will ultimately improve the performance of electric vehicles.

-The projects will enhance the ability of UK researchers to see deep inside batteries while operating in real time.
-It is anticipated that these new tools will help UK researchers develop next-generation batteries, as the country works to electrify the automotive sector and decarbonise transport.
+The Faraday Institution awarded a total of £2 million to three UK-based consortia in July 2019 that will enhance the ability of UK researchers to see deep inside batteries while they operate in real time.
+These new tools will help researchers develop next-generation batteries, as the UK works to electrify the automotive sector and decarbonise transport.

-The following new projects target advanced technique development across small, medium and large-scale user facilities to support structural and mechanistic understanding of a wide range of battery chemistries, not limited to those currently being investigated by the Faraday Institution.
+The projects target advanced technique development across small, medium and large-scale user facilities to support structural and mechanistic understanding of a wide range of battery chemistries, not limited to those currently being investigated by the Faraday Institution.